How to Switch Home Insurance Companies: Step-by-Step Guide for 2026

 • Your old insurer still handles the open claim.
 Switching doesn't transfer the claim; the original carrier continues adjusting and paying under the old policy terms.

 • Claims follow you via CLUE.
-The Comprehensive Loss Underwriting Exchange (CLUE) is an industry database that records your claim history.
+The Comprehensive Loss Underwriting Exchange (CLUE), maintained by LexisNexis, records your claim history for up to 7 years.
 New insurers will see your past claims when quoting, and you cannot erase them by switching companies.

-• Some insurers may decline to quote until a major or open claim is fully closed, particularly in today's tighter underwriting environment.
+• Some insurers may decline to quote until a major or open claim is fully closed, particularly in catastrophe-exposed states.

 Pros & Cons of Switching After a Claim